Dr Dibyadyuti Roy

 I am the current Vice-President and founding member of India's first Digital Humanities collective: the Digital Humanities Alliance for Research and Teaching Innovations (DHARTI), previously Digital Humanities Alliance of India (DHAI), and have spearheaded the inaugural DHAI Conference in 2018 (#DHAI2018), the first DHARTI Twitter Conference (#DHARTITwitterConf) as well as the recently concluded #DHARTI2022 Conference on The Digital Divides: Discontents, Debates and Discussions.

-I lead numerous public outreach initiatives for Digital Humanities including the DHARTISpeaks!
-Series and I am also a member of the Alliance of Digital Humanities Organization's global Intersectional Inclusion Task Force.
+I lead numerous public outreach initiatives for Indian Digital Humanities and I am also a member of the Alliance of Digital Humanities Organization's global Intersectional Inclusion Task Force.

 Before joining the University of Leeds, I was a faculty member at the Indian Institute of Management (IIM) Indore as well as at the Indian Institute of Technology (IIT) Jodhpur.